work? Why do stimulants and other kinds of ADHD medication help reduce ADHD symptoms?

 Trouble passing information from neuron to neuron can affect attention.
 It can impact motivation, too.
 It also helps explain other

-ADHD symptoms like being restless and impulsive.
+like being restless and impulsive.

 Medication can reduce ADHD symptoms.
 It does this by helping neurons pass along messages.
 It can make neurotransmission more efficient in one or more ways.